kfoofw/ds_blog/_posts/2020-12-28-causality-confounding-and-collider-bias).markdown

 To understand how the indirect non-causal association comes into play, we need to understand the concept of __independence and conditional independence__ for different graphical models.

-# Independence and Conditional Independence of Variables
+# Independence and conditional independence of variables

 When variables are independent of each other, that means that knowing one variable does not change the probability of determining the other.
 In other words, for two independent variables A and B,